 The error definition can be found here: Error 21408

 This error occurs when you are trying to send SMS to a region that has not been enabled in your account's Messaging Geo-Permissions settings.
 We commonly see this error when sending to U.S. or Canada as U.S. and Canada require both U.S and CA +1 regions enabled in order to send to +1 country code successfully.

 What do I do if I notice irregular activity in my project?

-If you notice any irregular activity on your project immediately contact email@example.com, as well as your account manager.
+If you notice any irregular activity on your account, please reach out to our Support team immediately, as well as your account manager.
 Twilio takes the financial security of our users very seriously, but it is still the responsibility of the project owner to reach out to us immediately.